-Ever wondered keep your fruit tree's bounty fresh all year?
-Learning how to harvest and preserve your is key.
+Ever wondered how to keep your fruit tree's bounty fresh all year?
+Learning how to harvest and preserve your fruits is key.
 This guide will teach you when to pick different fruits, how to tell if they're ripe, and how to store them.
 We'll also share tips on handling fallen fruit to keep your produce fresh longer.

 Discover various ways to enjoy your fruit tree's harvest, from canning and drying to freezing.
 This guide is perfect for both experienced orchardists and new gardeners.
 It's packed with tips to help you enjoy your fruit tree's bounty all year.